-- Click into the Contact Name search box to see if Tim is already an NMH client—which is always your first step whenever you do an intake or create a referral.
-Tim isn’t a contact in the system yet, so we can add him as a new contact.
+- Click into the Contact Name search box to check if Tim is already an NMH client—your first step whenever you create an intake or referral.
+Tim doesn’t have a contact record yet, so we need to create one.
 Click + New Contact, enter Tim’s information, and click Save.

 - In Case Origin, select Email.

-- In Referral Organization, find and select the referring organization.
-The local veterans’ organization is already an account in the NMH system, so Rosa selects them.
-She also adds a Referral Organization Contact.
+- In the Referral Organization field, find and select the referring organization.
+Rosa finds and selects the local veterans’ organization that referred Tim, then adds a Referral Organization Contact, too.

-- In Program, find and select the Emergency Services (Short-term Housing) program.
+- In the Program field, find and select the Emergency Services (Short-term Housing) program.